jerdog/devex-and-devops-success-slidev/slides.md

 </v-clicks>

 <!--
 With the launch of the World Wide Web, and then its explosion of growth, the IDEs started becoming more graphical and had a more modern look and feel.
-Who remembers the first HTML WYSIWYG editor?
-SGI's WebMagic was released on January 25, 1995 built in less than 90 days.
-FrontPage (https://softpanorama.org/Office/Frontpage/history.shtml) was soon to follow in October 1995 after Microsoft acquired it from Vermeer.
+Who remembers the first HTML WYSIWYG editor? [click]SGI's WebMagic was released on January 25, 1995 built in less than 90 days. [click]FrontPage (https://softpanorama.org/Office/Frontpage/history.shtml) was soon to follow in October 1995 after Microsoft acquired it from Vermeer.
 -->

 ---